 Riders who perform well and show promise at their club and in regional competition can be nominated by their club for a Regional School of Racing (RSR).

-During an RSR riders will be coached and educated as part of a select group of riders from their region, Regional Schools of Racing will bring multiple regions together for discipline-specific activity.
-This will help preparation for the next stage, but also for regional and national competitions.
+During an RSR, riders will be coached and educated as part of a select group of riders from their region, Regional Schools of Racing will bring multiple regions together for discipline-specific activity.
+This will help prepare for the next stage, but also for regional and national competitions.

 How do you get on an RSR?

 Riders are typically aged 13-15, nominations are given to talent development coaches by clubs yearly or when clubs feel riders are ready.
 Attendees are reconsidered for every RSR so don’t worry if you miss out.